 But just because you're out of the grasp of civilization doesn't mean there aren't rules to follow!
-Out in the wilds, you've only got yourself to rely on, so some steps have to be taken to keep yourself safe.
+Out in the wild, you've only got yourself to rely on, so some steps have to be taken to keep yourself safe.

-Get Familiar With The Area
+Get Familiar with the Area

 Before you head out on your boondocking adventure, you might want to check out the area first.
 This means more than just looking at maps; make sure that the roads are okay for your rig, it's legal for you to park there, and there aren't any other surprises that might be waiting for you.
-Everybody wants to just get out there and explore, but turning down a rough road that gets too small for your rig, and having to turn a giant trailer around where there's no shoulder on the road is a lesson in trip planning that you don't want to go through.
+Everybody wants to just get out there and explore but turning down a rough road that gets too small for your rig, and having to turn a giant trailer around where there's no shoulder on the road is a lesson in trip planning that you don't want to go through.
 Talk to locals and check things out before you head out.

 Keep It Clean

-At any campsite across the country, there are covered dumpsters and signs all over warning you of the laws you have to follow.
-Out in the wilds, you won't see any of that, but that doesn't mean you can leave a mess.
+At any campsite across the country, there are covered dumpsters and signs all over warning you of the laws you must follow.
+Out in the wild, you won't see any of that, but that doesn't mean you can leave a mess.
 In fact, it's even more dangerous to have a messy campsite out where there's no ranger to come and save your neck when an old black bear comes snooping around your cooler.
 Keep your campsite clean when boondocking, just like you would anywhere else.
 It's a nice thing to do for the site, but it's also a safety issue.

-Binoculars-Distance From The Critters
+Binoculars-Distance from the Critters

 This sounds like a no-brainer, but it's something to consider.
 Bears aren't cuddly, raccoons aren't cute, foxes don't want to be petted, and even deer can get nasty if you get too close.
-When you're boondocking, you will be way out in the wilderness sometimes where animals don't have as much fear of humans, so you should make sure you have a healthy fear of them.
+When you're boondocking, you will be out in the wilderness sometimes where animals don't have as much fear of humans, so you should make sure you have a healthy fear of them.

 Eat Prepared Foods